hollyritch/autogato/README.md

 - -f or --fluffle
     Will enforce enumeration of fluffles.
 Be very carefull to do that.
 Memory consumption explodes very quickly.
 Default = False.
 - -c or --cores
     Enumerates only cores.
 Recommended to apply first to larger networks.
 Consumes significantly less memory than normal mode.
 - p or --parallel
+    If you want elementary circuits and assembly of larger equivalence classes parallelized, enforce -p.
+Default is false.